SelectLLM: Query-Aware Efficient Selection Algorithm for Large Language Models: Methodology

 \subsubsection{Data Preparation for the \textsc{SelectLLM} Model: \textsc{SLData}}

-In this study, we evaluate the performance of each LLM by generating 10 responses for each input query to ensure reliable and replicable behavior of the proposed model.
+In this study, we evaluate the performance of each LLM by generating $M$ responses from it for each input query to ensure reliable and replicable behavior of the proposed model.
 We employ \textit{Majority Voting} \cite{li2024more} to assess whether a query is correctly answered by the LLM or not.
-Specifically,\textit{ Majority Voting }({\sc maj@k} $\in \{0,1\}$) determines whether the most frequent answer from an LLM matches the gold answer or not.
-The accuracy with {\sc maj@10} across all input prompts is reported in Table \ref{tab:llm_performance}.
-In the rest of this paper, we consider only those LLMs for which the answer extracted viability scores are above 90\% (see more details in Appendix Section \ref{sec:pmtsamp}) to ensure response reliability, resulting in 6 acceptable LLMs for the \texttt{GSM8K} dataset and 7 for the \texttt{MMLU} dataset.
-We prepare the training dataset for {\sc SelectLLM} by associating each input query with the LLM(s) whose majority vote answer (across 10 samples) matches the gold answer, i.e., {\sc maj@10} $= 1$.
-Formally, the target label for a query prompt $q \in Q$ is given by $label\left ( q \right ) = \left \{ l\: |\: l \in L, maj@10\left ( q,l \right ) = 1 \right \}$, where $L$ is the set of candidate LLMs and $Q$ is the set of question prompts from {\tt GSM8K} or {\tt MMLU}.
-We denote this dataset as \textsc{SLData}.
+Specifically, \textit{Majority Voting}({\sc maj@M} $\in \{0,1\}$) determines whether the most frequent answer from an LLM matches (using \textit{exact string match}) the gold answer or not.
+The accuracy with {\sc maj@M} across all input prompts is reported in Table \ref{tab:llm_performance}.
+In the rest of this paper, we consider only those LLMs for which the viable extracted answers are above 90\% (see more details in Appendix Section \ref{sec:pmtsamp}) to ensure response reliability, resulting in 6 acceptable LLMs for the \texttt{GSM8K} dataset and 7 for the \texttt{MMLU} dataset.
+We prepare the training dataset for the multi-label classification module of {\sc SelectLLM} (detailed in the next section) by associating each input query with the LLM(s) whose majority vote answer (across $M$ samples) matches the gold answer, i.e., {\sc maj@M} $= 1$.
+Formally, the target label for a query prompt $q_i \in \mathcal{Q}$ is given by $label\left ( q_i \right ) = \left \{ l\: |\: l \in \mathcal{L}, maj@M\left ( q_i,l \right ) = 1 \right \}$.
+We denote this dataset as \textsc{SLData} which is separately prepared for both \texttt{GSM8K} and \texttt{MMLU}.